-The chart on the following page depicts the organization and ownership of the Partnership and the Operating Partnership.
+The chart on the following page depicts the organization and ownership of the Partnership and the Operating Partnership after giving effect to the sale of the Common Units offered hereby (assuming that the Underwriters' overallotment option is not exercised).
 The percentages reflected in the following chart represent the approximate ownership interest in each of the Partnership and the Operating Partnership, individually.
 Except in the following chart, the ownership percentages referred to in this Prospectus reflect the approximate effective ownership interest of the holder in the Partnership and the Operating Partnership on a combined basis.

 Conflicts of interest may arise between the General Partner and its affiliates, on the one hand, and the Partnership, the Operating Partnership and the Unitholders, on the other.
-Such conflicts could include, without limitation, conflicts arising from (i) decisions of the General Partner that affect the amount of Available Cash constituting Cash from Operations, (ii) the dependence of the Partnership on employees of the General Partner and its affiliates to conduct the business of the Partnership, (iii) the reimbursement of the General Partner for expenses incurred by it in connection with the Partnership's operations, (iv) the General Partner's decision to limit, where possible, its liability under contractual arrangements entered into by the Partnership, (v) the inability of the limited partners of the Partnership to enforce obligations of the General Partner under agreements it has entered into with the Partnership, (vi) the fact that the agreements and arrangements between the Partnership and the General Partner and its affiliates are not and will not be the result of arms-length negotiations, (vii) the right of the General Partner to call for and purchase Units as provided in the Partnership Agreement and (viii) the ability of affiliates of the General Partner to engage in activities that compete with the business of the Partnership, other than retail propane sales to end users in the continental United States.
+Such conflicts could include, without limitation, conflicts arising from (i) decisions of the General Partner that affect the amount of Available Cash constituting Cash from Operations, (ii) the dependence of the Partnership on employees of the General Partner and its affiliates to conduct the business of the Partnership, (iii) the reimbursement of the General Partner for expenses incurred by it in connection with the Partnership's operations, (iv) the General Partner's decision to limit, where possible, its liability under contractual arrangements entered into by the Partnership, (v) the inability of the limited partners of the

+Partnership to enforce obligations of the General Partner under agreements it has entered into with the Partnership, (vi) the fact that the agreements and arrangements between the Partnership and the General Partner and its affiliates are not and will not be the result of arms-length negotiations, (vii) the right of the General Partner to call for and purchase Units as provided in the Partnership Agreement and (viii) the ability of affiliates of the General Partner to engage in activities that compete with the business of the Partnership, other than retail propane sales to end users in the continental United States.
 The General Partner will have an audit committee consisting of independent members of its Board of Directors which will be available at the General Partner's discretion to review matters involving potential conflicts of interest.